isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1887.md

 ---
-title: 'Automated Noodle Boiler'
+title: 'Electric Pedestrian Pallet Truck'
 permalink: /productivity-solutions-grant/solutionrepo/solution1887
 ---

-## Automated Noodle Boiler
+## Electric Pedestrian Pallet Truck

 ## Overview

 **Description**

-The automated noodle boiler automates the noodle cooking process.
+This powered pallet truck is used to transport loads within warehouses, factories, or to support delivery operations.
+It improves the overall movement control and reduces the amount of effort an operator needs to use when moving loads, as compared to conventional carts and pallet trucks.

+The equipment can transport palletised goods of approximately 1000 to 2000 kg.

-Cost of equipment capped at $10,000 per unit
+Cost of equipment capped at $3,250 per unit.

 ## Solution Packages Option(s)